Just Visiting (film): Home video

 The film was released on VHS and DVD on September 11, 2001.

 Box office

 The film opened at No. 12 at the North American box office making $2,272,489 USD in its opening weekend.

 Reception

 The film received generally negative reviews.
-Rotten Tomatoes give the film a score of 33% based on reviews from 79 critics.
-The site's consensus reads, "This remake of the French comedy Les Visiteurs ends up being a middling, forgettable effort -- not as good as the original."
+Review aggregator Rotten Tomatoes gave the film a score of 33% based on reviews from 79 critics, with an average rating of 4.8/10.
+The site's consensus reads: "This remake of the French comedy Les Visiteurs ends up being a middling, forgettable effort -- not as good as the original".
+On Metacritic, the film holds a weighted average score of 38 out of 100 based on 25 critics, indicating "generally unfavorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.